Using Private CA

 Delete OCSP

-3. Click and select the CA to delete an OCSP, and then click the [Delete] button in OCSP.
+2. To delete OCSP, select the CA and click the [Delete] button in the OCSP section.

-4. When the Delete OCSPpop-up window appears, click the [Delete] button.
+3. When the Delete OCSP popup window appears, click the [Delete] button.

 View CA certificate

-You can view each created CA's details and certificates issued, and download the certificate bodies and chain information in a PEM file.
-The following shows how to view or download CA certificates.
+You can view details for each created CA and its issued certificates, and download the certificate body and chain information as a PEM file.
+To view or download a CA certificate, follow these steps:

-3. Click to select the CA to view, and click the [View CA certificate] button.
+2. Select the CA you want to check and click the [View CA certificate] button.

-4. When the CA certificate details pop-up window appears, check the required information.
+3. When the CA certificate details popup window appears, review the necessary information.

 Note